o-development/solid-notification-client/README.md

 ### Notification Sender

-For channel types that has a [Notification Sender](https://solidproject.org/TR/notifications-protocol#NotificationSender), an extra argument (an URL) must be provided to announce to the Solid Server the `sendTo` property.
+For channel types where the [Notification Sender](https://solidproject.org/TR/notifications-protocol#NotificationSender) opens the connection e.g., [WebhookChannel2023](https://solid.github.io/notifications/webhook-channel-2023)), an extra argument (an URL) must be provided to announce to the Subscription Server the `sendTo` property.

 ### Setting up a solid server which supports WebSocketChannel2023 and WebhookChannel2023